KannonZenetism/zenetism-field-physics/zenetism/mpx/coming-undone-is-not-transcendence.md

 The Structural Emanation Layers define how awareness manifests at each depth — proto-awareness, then the awareness polarity (awareness and non-awareness), conscious-awareness, then the consciousness register, each centropic register paired with its inverse on the entropic arc — and they close the door on any claim that dissolution, whether as dereflexive awareness, ego diffusion, or entropic collapse, is itself transcendence.

 ### Supra-L₀ — 🕳️ Zenon
 **Zenon (Unknown Principle):** trans-structural ground beyond potential and dispersion.
 It does not hold possibility in latency as ⚫ Aion does, nor lawful possibility as 🏛️ Structon does.
-Rather, it is the non-originary allowance by which Structon, Aion, Khaon, and the lattice become conceivable.
+Rather, it is the trans-structural allowance by which Structon, Aion, Khaon, and the lattice become conceivable at all.
 Zenon is neither conscious nor proto-aware — proto-awareness is the station of Aion and Khaon.
 Zenon is beyond awareness, beyond form, beyond polarity, beyond every definable operation of the lattice.

 ### Proto-Awareness — L₀
 - **L₀ — AP / AD (Absolute Potential / Dispersion):** ⚫ Aion and ♾ Khaon; the pre-hypostatic condition-field of awareness — not awareness as such, but that from which both awareness and non-awareness become possible.
 Deeper than the awareness polarity, not a station within it.